shcallaway/scrape-mal/README.md

 make dev && source ./venv/bin/activate
 ```

-To exit the virtual environment, run `deactivate`.

-You will need to configure the AWS CLI or provide the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables in order to execute some scripts.
+You will need to configure the AWS CLI to execute the Lambda scripts locally.

 ## Deployment